If you’re the sole owner of a business, you may have pondered the question: Should I operate as a sole proprietor or a single member LLC?

 - Fire permit (if operating a business that’s open to the public or that uses flammable materials)

 Our CorpNet website provides details about many different types of licenses and permits, so I encourage you to check out that extensive list to gain a better understanding of their purpose and whether your business might need them.
-The Small Business Administration (SBA) website is a wonderful resource for exploring what licenses and permits might apply to your business, as well.

 Resources for Small Business Owners

-I have said it twice before in this article, but I would be remiss not to emphasize it one last time: When you’re deciding on what legal structure to choose and figuring out what steps you must take to successfully (and legally) launch your business, consider seeking the guidance of an attorney and an accountant (or tax advisor).
+I have said it twice before in this article, but I would be remiss not to emphasize it one last time: When you’re deciding on what legal structure to choose and figure out what steps you must take to successfully (and legally) launch your business, consider seeking the guidance of an attorney and an accountant (or tax advisor).
 Look for professionals with business expertise and experience working with business owners so that you have a team of trusted consultants who can help you weigh the pros and cons specific to your situation and entrepreneurial preferences.

 A few specific items that I believe you’ll find helpful include: